malcolmsailor/midani/docs/settings.md

 For more examples, see the files in `sample_settings/`.

 The settings files are ordinarily parsed with `ast.literal_eval()`, thus (to quote the Python docs) they "may only consist of the following Python literal structures: strings, bytes, numbers, tuples, lists, dicts, sets, booleans, and None."
 (If you get an error like `ValueError: malformed node or string`, then you are probably using expressions that `ast.literal_eval()` cannot parse.)
 If you wish to use conveniences like arithmetic expressions or list comprehensions, you can pass the `--eval` flag, and the settings files will instead be parsed with `eval()`.
-Don't do anything reckless with this!
-(E.g., use `--eval` with settings from sources that you do not trust.)
+Don't use this flag with settings that you do not trust.

 ## Detailed settings